vsakkas/django-base-settings/README.md

 ### Pydantic Fields

-You can use fields from `pydantic` to further enhance your settings and improve the validation of the configuration.
-For example, for configuring the `CacheSettings`, you can define the `location` as `RedisDsn` instead of `str`:
+You can use fields from Pydantic to further enhance your settings and improve the validation of the configuration.
+For example, for setting up `CacheSettings`, you can define the `location` as `RedisDsn` instead of `str`:

 ```python
 from pydantic import RedisDsn